-SHERIFF'S SALE.
-Y virtue of sundry executions to me directed, will be sold before the Court House door on any Monday and Tuesday in October next the
+eight of sundry executions to us diseased, of the sold before the Court Messes door on Monley and Tuesday in October next the

-ONE TRACT OF LAND, containing 200 acres more or less on the waters of Hanging Rock creek, adjoining lands of Benj.
-Haile, Hardy Horton and others, levied on and to be sold as the property of Williamson Horton at the suit of James Clark and
+ONE TRACT OF LAND, containing 200 acres over or less on the waters of Hanging Rock creek, ijoining lands of Benj.
+Haile, Hardy Horton and there, levied on and to be sold at the property of Villamon Horton at the suit of James Clark and

-Thomas Thomas.

-ONE TRACT OF LAND, containing 110 acres more or less on Daniels' Branch, waters of Granny's quarter creek, adjoining lands of Mrs. Rachel Trantham, William Nelson and others, levied on and to be sold as the property of James Nelson, at the suit of J. M. Nielon & Co, assignees, and others.

-ONE TRACT OF LAND, containing 500 acres.

-more or less on the waters of Beaver Dam, waters of 25 mile creek, adjoining lands of John Starke and others, levied on and to be sold as the property Jonathan Hays at the suit of Peter Warren.

-ONE TRACT OF LAND, containing 440 acres more or less on the waters of Black Rayer adjoining more or less on the waters of Black River adjoining lands of John Stokes and others, levied on and to be sold as the property of William Scott at the suit of the State of South Carolina.

-THE HOUSE AND LOT in the Town of Camden on the West side of Lyttleton street, known in the plan of the Town as number 903, levied on and to be sold as the property of Malcomb M'Caskill at the suits of John D. Winn, James Chesnut, A. Y. Walton and others.
+Thomas Thomas ONE TRACT OF LAND, containing 110 acres more or less on Daniels' Branch, waters of Granny's quarter creek, adjoining lands of Mrs. Rachel Trantham, William Nelson and others, levied on and to be sold as the property of James Nelson, at the suit of J. M. Niolon & Co, assignees, and others.
+ONE TRACT OF LAND, containing 500 acres more or less on the waters of Beaver Dam, waters of 25 mile creek, adjoining lands of John Starke and o'hers, levied on and to be sold as the property Jonathan Hays at the suit of Peter Warren.
+ONE TRACT OF LAND, containing 440 acres more or less on the waters of Black River adjoining lands of John Stokes and others, levied on and to be sold as the proporty of William Scott at the suit of the State of South Carolina.
+THE HOUSE AND LOT in the Town of Camden on the West side of Lyttleton street, known in den on the West side of Lyttleton street, known in the plan of the Town as number 903, levied on and to be sold as the property of Malcomb M'Caskill at the suits of John D. Winn, James Chesnut, A. Y.

-ONE TRACT OF LAND, containing 160 acres

-more more or less on Big Lynches creek, adjoining lands of Wiley Kelly, Robert Reeves and others, levied on and to be sold as the property of Roger Parish at the suit of Martha Price, Richard Single-
+ONE TRLCT OF LAND, containing 160 acres more more on less on Big Lynches creek, adjoining lands of Wiley Kelly, Robert Reeves and others, levied on and to be sold as the property of Roger Parish at the suit of Martha Price, Richard Singlethe property of James Thompson at the suit of Matheson and Anderson.
+ONE GREY HORSE, levied on and to be sold as the property of Jacob Newsom at the suit of the State of South Carolina.